microsoft/dstoolkit-mlops-base/README.md

 # MLOps Solution Accelerator

-This repository contains the basic repository structure for machine learning projects based on Azure technologies (Azure ML and Azure DevOps).
+This repository contains the basic repository structure for machine learning projects based on Azure technologies (Azure Machine Learning and Azure DevOps).
 The folder names and files are chosen based on personal experience.
 You can find the principles and ideas behind the structure, which we recommend to follow when customizing your own project and MLOps process.
-Also, we expect users to be familiar with azure machine learning concepts and how to use the technology.
+Also, we expect users to be familiar with Azure Machine Learning (AML) concepts and how to use the technology.

 ## Prerequisites